Javilete/Katas/MerchantGalaxy-Kata/README.md

 Merchant's Galaxy kata
 ---------------------------------------------

+You decided to give up on earth and you move to the space.
+Buying and selling over the galaxy requires you to convert numbers and units, and you decided to write a program to help you.

+The numbers used for intergalactic transactions follows similar convention to the roman numerals and you have collected the appropriate translation between them.

+Roman numerals explanation can be found here: https://en.wikipedia.org/wiki/Roman_numerals

 Use of TDD Outside-In approach to help the implementation and design.
 Starting with a guiding test based on the test input and test output specified in the problem.